-Copper King
+Copper King, Arizona

-In October 2016, the Company, through its wholly-owned subsidiary BCE, entered into an option agreement to sell the Copper King property for a combination of cash payments and work commitments.
+On September 1, 2014, and July 21, 2015 the Copper King agreement was amended, extending the 2nd anniversary payments and work commitments into 2016.
+On March 1, 2016, Desert Star terminated its option on the Copper King project.
+In October 2016, the Company, through BCE, entered into an option agreement to sell the Copper King property for a combination of cash payments and work commitments.
 The agreement grants Kennecott the option to acquire a 100% interest in the property.

-Pursuant to the Agreement, Kennecott can earn a 100% interest in the Project by (a) reimbursing the 2016 holding costs and making option payments, together totaling US \$504,314 (US \$29,314 related to holding costs received), and (b) completing US \$4,000,000 in exploration expenditures before the fifth anniversary of the Agreement Upon exercise of the option EMX will retain a 2% NSR royalty on the project which is not capped or purchasable.
+Pursuant to the Agreement, Kennecott can earn a 100% interest in the Project by (a) reimbursing the 2016 holding costs and making option payments, together totaling US\$504,314 (US\$79,314 received), and (b) completing US\$4,000,000 in exploration expenditures before the fifth anniversary of the Agreement Upon exercise of the option EMX will retain a 2% NSR royalty on the project which is not capped or purchasable.